Elaine Chao is Donald Trump’s nominee for secretary of transportation, according to The New York Times.

 Angela Chao received an undergraduate degree in economics from Harvard College and her M.B.A. from Harvard Business School.
 She currently serves on the Harvard Business School’s Board of Dean’s Advisors, as well as on the Council on Foreign Relations.

-In addition to her work with the Foremost Group, Angela Chao tours America, Europe and Asia as a speaker, talking about her experiences with education and business.
+In addition to her work with the Foremost Group, Angela Chao tours America, Europe, and Asia as a speaker, talking about her experiences with education and business.
 In addition, she frequently shares stories from her childhood and of growing up in America, according to her website.

 Chao married investment banker Bruce Wasserstein in 2009; he died later that year.
+She is currently married to Jim Breyer, a venture capitalist and the CEO of Breyer Capital.

 Angela Chao’s sister, Christine Chao, also works for Foremost Group as general counsel, according to the Chao Family website.
 In addition, Christine Chao has worked for Fortune 100 companies like GE, Federal Express, and Ultramar corporation.